PFLlib: A Beginner-Friendly and Comprehensive Personalized Federated Learning Library and Benchmark: Abstract

 \section{Abstract}

 Amid the ongoing advancements in Federated Learning (FL), a machine learning paradigm that allows collaborative learning with data privacy protection, personalized FL (pFL) has gained significant prominence as a research direction within the FL domain.
-Whereas traditional FL (tFL) focuses on jointly learning a global model, pFL aims to achieve a balance between the global and personalized objectives of each client in FL settings.
-To foster the pFL research community, we propose \pfllib, a comprehensive pFL algorithm library with an integrated evaluation platform.
-In \pfllib, We implement 34 state-of-the-art FL algorithms (including 7 classic tFL algorithms and 27 pFL algorithms) and provide various evaluation environments with three statistically heterogeneous scenarios and 14 datasets.
-At present, \pfllib has already gained 850 stars and 199 forks on GitHub\footnote{https://github.com/TsingZ0/PFLlib}.
+Whereas traditional FL (tFL) focuses on jointly learning a global model, pFL aims to balance each client's global and personalized goals in FL settings.
+To foster the pFL research community, we started and built \pfllib, a comprehensive pFL library with an integrated benchmark platform.
+In \pfllib, we implemented 37 state-of-the-art FL algorithms (8 tFL algorithms and 29 pFL algorithms) and provided various evaluation environments with three statistically heterogeneous scenarios and 24 datasets.
+At present, \pfllib\footnote{\url{https://www.pfllib.com/} and \url{https://github.com/TsingZ0/PFLlib}} has gained more than 1600 stars and 300 forks on GitHub.